Embryology & Developmental Malformations

 - MRI findings: widely spaced lateral ventricles ("racing car" sign on axial), colpocephaly (dilated occipital horns), radial sulci on medial surface ("starburst" pattern)

-- Aicardi syndrome: ACC + infantile spasms + chorioretinal lacunae; X-linked dominant (lethal in males; occurs almost exclusively in females)
+- Aicardi syndrome: ACC + infantile spasms + chorioretinal lacunae; presumed X-linked dominant (causative gene not yet identified); occurs almost exclusively in females, with rare reported males (often somatic mosaicism or 47,XXY)

 Septo-Optic Dysplasia (de Morsier Syndrome)